The Story of God and Guinness

 The Guinness tale is not primarily about beer.
 It is not even primarily about the Guinnesses.
 It is about what God can do with a person who is willing and with a corporation committed to something noble and good in the world.

 Stephen Mansfield is the author of The Search for God and Guinness.
-Read the full version of this article from RELEVANT magazine and make sure to check out an interview with Mansfield on this week's RELEVANT Podcast.
+Read the full version of this article from RELEVANT magazine.